 GSAH 310: CONFLICT AND JUSTICE IN A GLOBAL SETTING addresses global justice and ethics in regional, national, and transnational contexts, through the study of environmental, political, social, religious, sexual, and gender conflicts.
 Broadens students understanding of the limits and possibilities for global ethics and justice in historical and contemporary contexts.

 Spring 2018: GSAH 310

 Prof. Scott Boehm

 Genocide, Transitional Justice and Documentary Film.
 This course covers genocide and its aftermath in different national contexts as represented by documentary filmmakers.
-Particular attention will be given to the challenge (or even the impossibility) of achieving transitional justice in the wake of genocide, and how documentary film participates in the transmission and resignification of cultural trauma.
-The course focuses on genocides that took place in Spain, Chile, Guatemala, Rwanda and Indonesia, and includes documentaries by Patricio Guzmán, Pamela Yates, Günter Schwaiger, Anne Aghion and Joshua Oppenheimer.
+Particular attention will be given to the challenge of achieving justice in the wake of genocide, and how documentary film participates in the transmission and resignification of cultural trauma.
+The course focuses on genocides that took place in Turkey, Spain, Germany, Chile, Guatemala, Rwanda and Indonesia, and includes documentaries by renowned directors such as Claude Lanzmann, Patricio Guzmán, Pamela Yates and Joshua Oppenheimer.